RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/classes.md

 Pos("E9"U, "José"T)                               -- 1   Same as Pos( Bytes("E9"U), "José")
 Pos("80"X, "José"T)                               -- Syntax error
 ```

+The _view_ of a string is implemented through a set of built-in functions (BIFs), namely, _Classic Rexx BIFs_, the set of functions we are used to (i.e., LENGTH, SUBSTR, POS, etc.) and _new BIFs_, necessary for Unicode.

+With a few exceptions, most BIFs are at the same time _the same_ and _different_.
+They are _the same_ in the sense that they have the _same_ abstract definition, in terms of characters.
+They are _different_, because the definition of what a character is _changes_ between types, and, therefore, this _same_ definition will have a _different_ meaning.
+The above example illustrates very clearly these concepts: C2X is one of the few exceptional BIFs, since it always returns a BYTES string, which is _the same_, irrespective of the type of the source string.
+LENGTH, or the string\[n\] construction, on the other hand, operate _differently_, depending on the type of the string they operate on.

+_Changing the view_ of a string is equivalent to _changing the set of BIFs_ that operate on the string.

 ## An object-oriented presentation of the classes